 You’ll also need to consider the size of the wire that’s in the extension cord.
 A larger gauge cord will have better durability, but it will be a waste of money if it gets damaged.
 Luckily, there are plenty of places that will give you free answers to your extension cord questions.
 For example, your local electrician can give you a call and provide you with an estimate of the size of your extension cord.

 Another thing to keep in mind is the gauge of the wire.
 A large extension cord is too thick or too thin.
-You could end up setting a fire or ruining an expensive tool with an oversized extension cord.
+You could end up setting a fire or ruining an expensive tool with an undersized extension cord.
 On the other hand, a small hand-held electrical tool that uses 16-gauge wire is usually fine.
-A 16-gauge cord, for example, is rated for up to 100 feet.
+A 16-gauge cord, for example, is rated for up to 10 amp.

 Is a 16-Gauge Extension Cord Heavy Duty?

-While you might think a 16-gauge extension cord is light duty, it is actually very heavy-duty.
+While you might think a 14-gauge extension cord is light duty, it is actually very heavy-duty.
 It is the perfect size for many common hand-held electrical tools.
-Its 100-foot length allows you to connect to multiple outlets without damaging the tool’s motor.
-If you have any doubts, call a HomeX expert.
-They’ll be glad to help you fix a problem quickly and efficiently.
+Its 50-foot length allows you to connect to multiple outlets without damaging the tool’s motor.

 Which Is Better – 12-Gauge Or 16-Gauge Extension Cord?